MarcoMacias/MarcoMacias/README.md

-# Hi there 👋 My name is Marco Antonio

-## I live in Brazil.
+# Hi there 👋

+## My name is Marco Antonio and i live in Brazil.
+I study programming since 10 years old.
+I always looking for learning!

 - 🌱 I’m currently learning **HTML5, CSS3, Javascript, UI/UX.**
 - 📫 How to reach me:

+Things i like to do
+- 🖥 Web Applications
+- 🎨 Interfaces
 <!--
 **MarcoMacias/MarcoMacias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.